To address a difficult and traumatic subject like Ebola, the writer Véronique Tadjo turned to oral literature for inspiration.

 The trials and tribulations of Cote d'Ivoire's former first lady, Simone Gbagbo, at the International Criminal Court in The Hague.

 The Ivorian filmmaker wished he had made Akira Kurosawa’s Dreams, based on the filmmaker’s own dreams, when the fantastical infiltrates the real.

 DJ Lewis recently released a “Stop Ebola” song and video that reminds me of “Grippe Aviaire”, a song

-“African players never play the same for their European teams and their national teams,"--Cissé, livery cab driver at New Ivoire Restaurant in East Harlem
+Ivorian cab driver in East Harlem: “African players never play the same for their European teams and their national teams."

-Africa's national football teams have failed to improve under foreign coaches and there is nothing to suggest that it will ever improve.
+Africa's men's national football teams have failed to improve under foreign coaches and there is nothing to suggest that this state of affairs will ever improve.

 Watching the Africans Cup of Nations among expectant fans at an Ivorian restaurant in Harlem, New York.

 What we learned from day four of the 2013 African Cup of Nations being held in South Africa.